Caterpillar Inc.

 Early Design

-With my knowledge up-to-date, I began designing using CAT's expansive design library.
+With my knowledge up-to-date, I began designing using Cat's expansive design library.
 I'd often made sketches to start off to develop a clear idea in my head, then transitioned to Figma, testing my ideas and creating multiple iterations to feel out the best solution to my task.

 Iteration